Political Determinants of Health Learning Laboratory Program

 ABOUT THE PROGRAM

-Individuals who do not have current affiliations with CBOs and/or elected officials are still invited to apply.
+Individuals who do not have current affiliations with CBOs and/or appointed/elected officials are still invited to apply.
 SHLI staff will facilitate partnerships in those instances.

 SHLI seeks to partner and support diverse groups in building equitable and sustainable pathways for healthy communities, by providing an opportunity for leaders and community champions to enhance skills in policy and health equity.
 The training will foster community partnerships between the participating officials and their partnering Community-Based Organizations (CBOs).
 This established team will be equipped with tools to examine the PDOH factors influencing their respective local communities.
 Additionally, each team will develop a health equity initiative or proposal designed to address identified conditions unique to their local populations and communities.